seamushickey618/XGBoostShotSelector/README.md

 **`XGModel.py`** module stores functions including: tuning hyperparameters and running the model `train_xgb_tuned`, running the model with fixed hyperparameters `league_xgb_tuned` and ranking teams based on model accuracy score `make_team_ranking_report`

+**Note**: the tuning function takes about 2m 15s to run, but it is only run once

 **Metrics Evaluated:** Accuracy, Confusion Matrices

 **Output:**